sashaouellet/SDMTools/README.md

 #### 1. Download

-Download latest release from [here](https://github.com/sashaouellet/SDMTools/releases) (use the top most release on the page).
+Download latest release from [here](https://github.com/sashaouellet/SDMTools/releases/latest).
 Unzip and place the SDMTools directory anywhere on your computer (or network drive if more convenient).

 #### 2. Adding it to the Houdini environment